 Halloween can be frightening for more reasons than just your run of the mill ghosts and goblins.
 It seems like this is one holiday dedicated entirely to munchie mania and a cavalcade of candy.
 But no need to be freaked out about the fright fest.
 A boo-tiful game plan is all you need to get a handle on the sugar spook-fest.

 Treats can be tricky during the Halloween season, not just because the name of the game is all about scoring the most treats, but also because it just so happens to come right around the first time in a long time that you can even bear to have your oven on.
 It can definitely be tempting to scare up all kinds of snacks with the kiddos, but seven vampire bat bites, three candy corn cupcakes and one large glass of pumpkin punch later and you’ve overdone it.
 But don’t cut out the festivities completely!
 Instead of spending fabulous fall afternoons baking up treats, work on some projects that don’t finish with a flourish – or two – of icing.
 Also, running around an apple orchard for a day is a great workout – just don’t turn your spoils into pies and crumbles at the end of it!

-As for the big night, this year Halloween falls on a Sunday.
-Now, the fewer houses you hit, the less haul you bring home.
+As for the big night, the fewer houses you hit, the less haul you bring home.
 Offer to host a get-together before or after trick-or-treating and hit only half the houses, but keep the fun going.

 Fearsome Fun, Not Food